Comparing Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

-Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, risk, earnings, analyst recommendations, valuation, dividends and institutional ownership.
+Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their analyst recommendations, profitability, earnings, institutional ownership, valuation, dividends and risk.

-Sports Field has a beta of 0.8, meaning that its share price is 20% less volatile than the S&P 500.
-Comparatively, Tutor Perini has a beta of 1.4, meaning that its share price is 40% more volatile than the S&P 500.
+Tutor Perini has a beta of 1.4, meaning that its share price is 40% more volatile than the S&P 500.
+Comparatively, Sports Field has a beta of 0.8, meaning that its share price is 20% less volatile than the S&P 500.

-69.2% of Tutor Perini shares are owned by institutional investors.
-6.9% of Sports Field shares are owned by company insiders.
-Comparatively, 22.2% of Tutor Perini shares are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+69.2% of Tutor Perini shares are held by institutional investors.
+22.2% of Tutor Perini shares are held by insiders.
+Comparatively, 6.9% of Sports Field shares are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

-This table compares Sports Field and Tutor Perini’s revenue, earnings per share and valuation.
+This table compares Tutor Perini and Sports Field’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue